 Mornings can be hectic.
-With the hustle and bustle of getting our families fed, school lunches packed and kids out the door on time, feeding ourselves is often the last thing on our mind.
+Between the hustle and bustle of feeding your family, packing school lunches and ushering kids out the door on time, feeding yourself is often the last thing on your mind.

-While breakfast may be the most important meal of the day, the reality is that adults often can’t fit in an ideal morning meal for adults doesn’t always happen.
-If that’s the case, it’s imperative to eat a nourishing lunch.
-Keep reading to find out why lunch is so important to maintaining your own health and wellbeing.
+Sound familiar?
+While breakfast may be the most important meal of the day, the reality is that adults often can’t fit in an ideal morning meal.
+If that’s the case for you, it’s imperative to eat a nourishing lunch.
+Discover why lunch is so important to maintaining your health and well-being.

 After several hours without any food, our blood sugar levels drop.
-Parents often notice their kids get very cranky just before dinnertime; the same thing happens to adults.
+Parents often notice their kids get cranky just before dinnertime; the same thing can happen to adults.

-When our blood sugar drops, the body’s glucose level is too low to provide it with the energy it needs to perform at its best.
+When your blood sugar drops, the body’s glucose level is too low to provide it with the energy it needs to perform at its best.
 You could end up feeling lightheaded, irritable or shaky.

-To do the best we can at work and home, it’s vital we nourish ourselves in the middle of the day.
+To bring your best self to work and home, it’s vital to nourish yourself in the middle of the day.

-We don’t feel as satisfied as we would have if we had eaten a proper afternoon meal.
-We also end up overly hungry when it’s time for our next meal and overeat as a result.
+Snacking often doesn’t satisfy your hunger to the same extent as eating a proper lunch.
+You can also end up overly hungry when it’s time for your next meal and overeat as a result.
 A normal-sized lunch and dinner is a healthier option — and a better way to cut calories — than skipping lunch altogether and eating a huge dinner.

-Additionally, when we don’t get enough food, our bodies go into starvation mode.
+Additionally, when you don’t eat enough food, your body can go into starvation mode.
 Instead of burning calories normally, the body clings to every calorie it receives, as it doesn’t know when it will get more.
-This is an important survival mechanism to protect humans in extremes when we don’t know when our next meal will be.
-Eating a good mid-day meal is a great way to keep your metabolism ticking and out of starvation mode.
+Eating a substantial midday meal is a great way to keep your metabolism ticking and out of starvation mode.

 The reality is that eating a wholesome lunch is easier said than done.
 After all, lunchtime can be hectic, too!

-You can also prep on Sundays by boiling eggs, chopping fruits and vegetables, and planning your lunches for the week.
+You can also prep on Sundays by boiling eggs, chopping fruits and vegetables, and planning your lunch menu for the week.

 If you take the time to nourish your body in the middle of the day, you’ll enjoy increased energy and improved mood throughout the afternoon.